ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Much bigger, but takes milliseconds to read data.
 100s of K longer than DRAM, and million times longer than SRAM.

 ##### Disk Geometry
 Made from *platters*.
-Each side (surface) coated with magnetic recording material.
+Each side (surface) is coated with magnetic recording material.

-A rotating spindle spins at a fixed *rotational rate.*, between 5400 and 1500 RPM.
+A rotating spindle spins at a fixed *rotational rate*, between 5400 and 15000 RPM.

 Each surface is broken into concentric circles called *tracks*.
 Each track is further partitioned into *sectors*.
 Each sector contains an equal number of data bits (typically 512 bytes) encoded in magnetic material on the sector.
 Sectors are separated by gaps with no data bits.
-Gapes store formatting bits that identify sectors.
+Gaps store formatting bits that identify sectors.

 A drive has one or more platters.

 A cylinder is the name for all tracks on all platters equidistance from the center.
+So a cylindrical slice of the who stack of platters.

 ##### Disk Operation
-*read/write head* per platter connected to the end of an *actuator arm* read/writes bits. *Seeking* moves the head to a given track.
+Each platter has a *read/write head* that reads and writes bits that's connected to the end of an *actuator arm*. *Seeking* moves the head to a given track.
 The head literally flies on a thin piece of air.
 Sealed in an airtight package to avoid dust issues.

 Access time is based on:
 - **Seek time**: The time to move the head to the appropriate track.
 Normally 3 - 9ms.
 Can be as high as 20ms.